Course overview

 This course provides such theoretical underpinnings and practical skills to give you much sought after employment capabilities.
 A career in international relations is about making and supporting the key decisions that promote the international rules-based order and determine our collective future.

-You will be equipped with effective critical thinking skills and specialist knowledge in international relations, preparing you to be an effective leader and decision-maker in a rapidly changing world.
+You will be equipped with critical thinking skills and specialist knowledge in international relations, preparing you to be an effective leader and decision-maker in a rapidly changing world.
+As a graduate of this course, you can find work in various settings such as federal government, global organisations like the UN or the WHO, multinational firms, media companies, or academia and research.

 If you choose to complete a research dissertation as part of this course and complete it to a high standard, you may be eligible for entry into a doctoral degree.